mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 options, or for unknown providers, use environmental variables for configuiration.

 Many service providers can be wrapped by this script.

+Basically, set end export **$OPENAI_BASE_URL** to a target OpenAI-v1-compatible API host URL before executing the script.

-See our repository documentation with the example on how to set up **Novita AI API** integration.
+See section on service providers in our repository documentation, and an example on how to set up **Novita API integration**.

 Some service providers and models may also work with pure text completions, which is turned on  with command-line `option -c` instead.